24/7 Support

 Although karma does not grant authority, users with high karma tend to be more familiar with Reddit culture and posting etiquette.
 Their contributions are often better received because they understand what works well in different subreddits.

-However, Reddit is content-driven, meaning any user—regardless of karma—can create viral posts or insightful discussions.
 In other words, karma represents past success but does not guarantee future upvotes.

 highly upvoted reddit post